 Your membership in Otakorp, Inc. entitles you to enjoy the primary benefit of that membership: you get to attend Otakon!
 But as the man said, with great power comes great responsibility.

 We work very hard to ensure that Otakon takes place in a safe and family-friendly environment, and we need your cooperation.
 We have policies to address specifics such as weapons and lost children.
-We also have a general policy that we do not tolerate disruptive behavior of any sort, and we can and will take action when we see something we feel is dangerous or disruptive.
+We also have a general policy that we do not tolerate disruptive behavior or harassment of any sort, and we can and will take action when we see something we feel is dangerous or disruptive.
 The type of action we take may range from a quiet but stern word in private to forcible ejection from the convention, revocation of your membership in Otakorp, Inc., or even criminal charges.
 (Action taken is solely at the discretion of Otakorp, Inc.)

 With so many people attending, waits in lines may last hours.
 We know that this is frustrating, but it is unavoidable.
 Please don't take it out on other attendees or on the staff, and please remember that following the directions of staff members will make the lines smoother for everyone!